 In some cases, isoflavones behave like the hormone estrogen, although their effect is weaker.
 In other cases, these compounds don’t act like estrogen.
 For example, isoflavones don’t stimulate vaginal maturation or increase markers of inflammation (

-Each gram of soy protein provides about 3.5 mg of isoflavones (
+Each gram of soy protein provides about 3.5 milligrams (mg) of isoflavones (

-To put this into perspective, a 3.5-ounce (100-gram) serving of firm, calcium-set tofu offers about 60 mg of soy isoflavones, while 1 cup (240 mL) of soy milk contains only about 28 mg.
+To put this into perspective, a 3.5-oz (100-g) serving of firm, calcium-set tofu offers about 60 mg of soy isoflavones, while 1 cup (240 milliliters) of soy milk contains only about 28 mg (

 Many of the health benefits of tofu — including reduced risk of cancer, diabetes, and heart disease — are attributed to its high isoflavone content.